-Previously unmanaged Chromebooks (Chromebooks without a Chrome Education Licence) and newly purchased Chromebooks will be able to enrol into the school’s network with the Ministry-funded licence and be managed.
+Previously unmanaged Chromebooks (Chromebooks without a Chrome Education Upgrade license) and newly purchased Chromebooks will be able to enrol into the school’s network with the Ministry-funded licence and be managed.

-Contact one of the registered Chrome Education Licence partners to organise enrolment of your Chromebook devices.
+Contact one of the registered Chrome Education Upgrade partners to organise enrolment of your Chromebook devices.

-For schools that have already bought a Chrome Education Licence, you may apply for the Ministry-funded licence for the purchase of new devices.
+For schools that have already bought a Chrome Education Upgrade, you may apply for the Ministry-funded licence for the purchase of new devices.

-Contact your Chrome Education Licence partner for help and support.
+Contact your Chrome Education Upgrade partner for help and support.